 Why This Matters

-Epistemology—the study of knowledge itself—sits at the heart of modern philosophy.
+Epistemology, the study of knowledge itself, sits at the heart of modern philosophy.
 Every major philosopher you'll encounter in this course had to answer a fundamental question before tackling ethics, metaphysics, or political theory: How do we know anything at all?
-The debates between rationalists and empiricists, the challenge posed by skepticism, and Kant's revolutionary synthesis aren't just historical curiosities—they're the intellectual scaffolding that supports everything from scientific methodology to contemporary debates about truth and fake news.
+The debates between rationalists and empiricists, the challenge posed by skepticism, and Kant's revolutionary synthesis aren't just historical curiosities.
+They're the intellectual scaffolding that supports everything from scientific methodology to contemporary debates about truth and justified belief.

 You're being tested on your ability to trace these arguments, identify their key moves, and explain how later thinkers responded to earlier ones.
 Don't just memorize which philosopher belongs to which school.
-Instead, focus on understanding what problem each theory solves, what assumptions it makes about the mind and reality, and how it relates to competing views.
-Exam questions—especially FRQs—will ask you to compare positions, identify underlying commitments, and evaluate arguments.
+Focus on understanding what problem each theory solves, what assumptions it makes about the mind and reality, and how it relates to competing views.
+Exam questions will ask you to compare positions, identify underlying commitments, and evaluate arguments.
 Know the why behind each theory, and you'll be ready for anything.

 Theories About the Source of Knowledge

 The most fundamental epistemological debate concerns where knowledge comes from.
 Does it originate in the mind itself, or must it be acquired through experience?
-This question divided early modern philosophers into two camps and set the stage for Kant's later synthesis.
+This question divided early modern philosophers into two broad camps and set the stage for Kant's later synthesis.

 Rationalism

-• Reason is the primary source of knowledge—rationalists argue that the mind can grasp certain truths independently of sensory experience through pure thought
+- Reason is the primary source of knowledge.
+Rationalists argue that the mind can grasp certain truths independently of sensory experience through pure thought.

 Empiricism

-• A posteriori knowledge—knowledge derived from experience—is the only legitimate kind, making observation and experimentation essential to understanding reality
+- A posteriori knowledge, knowledge derived from experience, is the only legitimate kind, making observation and experimentation essential to understanding reality.

 Theories That Challenge or Limit Knowledge